Symplectic geometry and space mission design: Introduction

 Combining the Floer numbers with the $B$-signs provides tools to decide whether to look for periodic orbits, and gives hints concerning where to actually look for them.
-In this paper, we apply these tools in numerical studies of families of periodic orbits in the Jupiter-Europa system, by deformation of families in the lunar problem studied by the first author \cite{Cengiz}.
+In this paper, which is an extension of \cite{AFKM}, we apply these tools in numerical studies of families of periodic orbits in the Saturn--Enceladus and the Jupiter--Europa system, by deformation of families in the lunar problem studied by the first author \cite{Cengiz}.
 Our results illustrate the general principle that one may learn about a given system, by starting from known nearby systems, and then deforming.
-The main result is a bifurcation graph relating various families (Figure \ref{fig:bifurc_diagram_new}), including a \emph{spatial} family connecting two \emph{planar} orbits, one retrograde, and the other, prograde; it may then be used in practice to visit the poles.
+One of the highlights of our paper are bifurcation graphs relating various families (Figures \ref{fig:bifurc_diagram_new} and \ref{fig:SE_graph}), including a \emph{spatial} family connecting two \emph{planar} orbits, one retrograde, and the other, prograde.
+We further provide the documentation for a numerical implementation of the CZ-indices in Appendix~\ref{app:CZ_index_numerical}, made publicly available via GitHub.
+We expect this to be useful in practice for the early stages of space mission design, where mapping out large data bases of periodic orbits is important.
+Finally, in Appendix \ref{app:halo}, we apply our methods in order to analyze a family of Halo orbits in the Saturn--Enceladus system, which approaches the plumes at an altitude of 29 km, and therefore may be used for future missions.
 Our novel tools were instrumental for our results.

+\textbf{Acknowledgments.} A.\ Moreno received support by the NSF under Grant No.\ DMS-1926686, and is currently supported by the Sonderforschungsbereich TRR 191 Symplectic Structures in Geometry, Algebra and Dynamics, funded by the DFG (Projektnummer 281071066 – TRR 191), and by the DFG under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).\ O.\ van Koert was supported by National Research Foundation of Korea Grant NRF2023005562 funded by the Korean Government.\ C.\ Aydin acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 281071066 – TRR 191.